Agnes Howard, Duchess of Norfolk: Dowager Duchess

 Dereham, Manox, and other members of the Dowager Duchess's household were arrested and interrogated by the Council.
 Her stepson, the Duke of Norfolk, was sent to search her house at Lambeth and question members of the household.
 They revealed that the Duchess had attempted to destroy evidence by burning the papers of Dereham and his friend William Damport.
 The Duchess was sent to the Tower.
 Towards the end of November she was questioned by the Council, but could add little to what was already known by her interrogators.
 On 1 December Dereham and Culpeper were arraigned on charges of treason.
 Both were convicted at trial, and sentenced to death.
-Dereham and his friend William Damport were tortured in an attempt to wring confessions from them concerning Queen Catherine's alleged adultery, and on 10 December 1541 Dereham and Culpeper were executed at Tyburn.
+Dereham and his friend William Damport were tortured in an attempt to wring confessions from them concerning Queen Katherine's alleged adultery, and on 10 December 1541 Dereham and Culpeper were executed at Tyburn.
 On the same day the Dowager Duchess was again questioned, and admitted to having promoted her niece as a prospective bride for the King while having knowledge of her prior misconduct, to having persuaded the Queen to take Dereham into her service, and to having burned Dereham's letters.

 By mid-December the Dowager Duchess's eldest son, William Howard, his wife, and the Duchess's daughter Anne Howard were committed to the Tower.
 About the same time another of the Duchess's daughters, Katherine Daubeney, Lady Bridgewater was also arrested.
 On 14 December 1541, Norfolk, fearful for his own safety, denounced his stepmother and kin in a letter to the King.
 On 22 December William Howard and his wife, and a number of servants who had been witnesses to the Queen's misconduct, including Malyn Tilney (mother of Edmund Tilney, future Master of the Revels to Queen Elizabeth), were arraigned for misprision of treason 'for concealing the evil demeanour of the Queen, to the slander of the King and his succession'.
-All were sentenced to life imprisonment and loss of goods, although most were pardoned after Queen Catherine's execution.
+All were sentenced to life imprisonment and loss of goods, although most were pardoned after Queen Katherine's execution.
 The Dowager Duchess, although included in the indictment, was not brought to trial as she was 'old and testy', and 'may die out of perversity to defraud the King's Highness of the confiscation of her goods', but like the others she was sentenced to imprisonment and forfeiture of lands and goods.

-On 6 February 1542 a bill of attainder against Queen Catherine and Lady Rochford received final reading, and on 13 February 1542 the Queen and Lady Rochford were beheaded on Tower Green.
+On 6 February 1542 a bill of attainder against Queen Katherine and Lady Rochford received final reading, and on 13 February 1542 the Queen and Lady Rochford were beheaded on Tower Green.
 The King was of the view that there was as much reason to convict the Dowager Duchess of treason as there had been to convict Dereham.
 However the Council urged leniency, and she was eventually released from the Tower on 5 May 1542.
 Her stepson, the Duke of Norfolk, escaped punishment, but was never fully trusted again by the King.